Please find any open United Way Niagara calls for funding opportunities below.

 In partnership with The Branscombe Family Foundation, United Way Niagara is pleased to offer non-profit and charitable organizations access to Special Projects/Emergency funding to address community issues for residents of Fort Erie, Niagara Falls, Pelham, Port Colborne, Wainfleet and/or Welland.

-The goal of the Special Projects/Emergency Fund is to provide financing for innovative projects on a short-term basis, separate from United Way’s annual grants program or to assist in emergency situations.
+The goal of the Special Projects Fund is to provide funding for innovative projects on a short-term basis, to assist in emergency situations, support organizational capacity and/or for projects addressing emerging community needs.
+This funding is separate from United Way’s annual grants program.

-Proposals may be for one-time projects or for longer term programs which require some seed money and/or a trial operating period.
-There is no guarantee however of future funding beyond the initial Special Projects/Emergency Fund grant.
+Proposals may be for one-time projects or for longer term programs which require seed money and/or a trial program period.
+There is no guarantee of future funding beyond the initial Special Projects/Emergency Fund grant.

 Grants will range to a maximum of $10,000 and will be available every 90 days during the year according to the following deadlines: